 - Music.
 Check out these Spotify playlists with music appropriate for several blues idiom dances.
-These were curated by Damon Stone, Julie Brown, and Susan Olson, I hope these enrich your personal practice!
+These were curated with the helpof Damon Stone, Julie Brown, and Susan Olson, I hope these enrich your personal practice!

 - Descriptions.
 Check out this awesome table featuring several blues idiom dances put together by Joy Arico and her team at Snowbound Blues.
 This categorizes blues idiom dances as jookin’ and/or ballroomin’, provides a brief description, and includes video links where available.

 This playlist is a collection of videos where each video features multiple blues idiom dances.

 I hope this helps you understand what blues idiom dances are and why we care about them.
 As mentioned by Tim O’Neill on the October 2017 Blues Dance World Podcast, understanding blues idiom dances is part of our community’s search for authenticity and intimacy in this beautiful family of dances and music.